scatcher/angular-point/README.md

             var vm = this;
             todosModel.executeQuery('myTodos')
                 .then((todoCache: ap.IndexedCache<Todo>) => {
-                    //I now have my cached todos but I need to convert to array for some reason... vm.todos = todoCache.toArray();
+                    //I now have my cached todos but I need to
+                    //convert to array for some reason...
+                    vm.todos = todoCache.toArray();

                 });